getappmap/appmap/README.md

 # About AppMap

-This is the home project for AppMap, automatic extraction of metadata from code and visual depiction.
+This is the home project for AppMap, automatic extraction of events and metadata from code.

 # Usage